SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cisco-asa.md

 ## Configuring Log Collection for the Cisco ASA App

-This page provides instructions for configuring log collection for the Cisco ASA App, as well as a sample log and field extraction rule.
+This section provides instructions for configuring log collection for the Cisco ASA App, as well as a sample log and field extraction rule.

 To configure log collection, do the following:
 1. Configure your ASA to send its logs to a syslog server.
 ASA sends syslog on UDP port 514 by default, but you can set the protocol and port.